Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 4.3 Memory T cells

-5 B Cell Responses (Antibody-Mediated Immunity)
+5 B Cell Responses (Antibody-Mediated / Humoral Immunity)

-5.1 Activation and differentiation
+5.1 Activation and differentiation - the full sequence

-A helper T cell recognising the same antigen provides co-stimulation (cytokines).
+A helper T cell that recognises the same antigen on MHC class II provides co-stimulatory signals and cytokines.

-The activated B cell undergoes clonal expansion, producing plasma cells and memory B cells.
+The activated B cell undergoes clonal expansion.

 5.2 Plasma cells